-10-10.
-Block Erase (BE)
+(9) Block Erase (BE)

 The Block Erase (BE) instruction is for erasing the data of the chosen block to be "1".
-A Write Enable (WREN) instruction must be executed to set the Write Enable Latch (WEL) bit before sending the Block Erase (BE).
-Any address of the block (see "Table 3.
-Memory Organization") is a valid address for Block Erase (BE) instruction.
+A Write Enable (WREN) instruction must execute to set the Write Enable Latch (WEL) bit before sending the Block Erase (BE).
+Any address of the block (see table 1) is a valid address for Block Erase (BE) instruction.
 The CS# must go high exactly at the byte boundary (the latest eighth of address byte been latched-in); otherwise, the instruction will be rejected and not executed.